Cyber Security Threats Facing Businesses

 There is a huge gap between awareness and preparedness for cyber threats, with companies of all sizes playing catch-up to find and fix vulnerabilities.
 Understanding the range of threats is a first step to protecting your business from cyber threats.

 Once you know what you’re up against, perform a thorough assessment of your networked security system to identify areas where you are protected and where you remain vulnerable.
 Look at all your businesses processes and the technologies, applications, and data that directly support these.
-What applications are mission-critical to every department?
+The device most often compromised by ransomware is a desktop/laptop.
+Which applications are mission-critical to every department?

 Identify which controls are already in place protecting the infrastructure and note what’s not protected.
 These are your vulnerabilities.